ansible/awx/docs/docsite/rst/userguide/job_templates.rst

     "satellites": ["sputnik", "explorer", "satcom"]
   }

-The following table notes the behavior (hierarchy) of variable precedence in |at| as it compares to variable precedence in Ansible.
+The following table notes the behavior (hierarchy) of variable precedence in AWX as it compares to variable precedence in Ansible.

-**Automation Controller Variable Precedence Hierarchy (last listed wins)**
+**AWX Variable Precedence Hierarchy (last listed wins)**

 .. image:: ../common/images/Architecture-Tower_Variable_Precedence_Hierarchy.png